ntnu-arl/VOXL-PX4-HITL_gazebo-classic/README.md

 * git checkout voxl-dev
 * git submodule update --init --recursive

-## Create the docker image for the build
+## Create a docker image for the build

 * ./build-docker-image.bash

-## Build gazebo in the Docker container
+## Build and run gazebo in the Docker container

 * ./run-docker-image.bash